Cardiac Computerized Axial Tomography

 What will happen:

-- You will lie down on a movable table.
+You will lie on a table.
+Caregivers may give you contrast dye through your IV.
+As the dye is given, you may feel warm.
 The table will be moved inside the CT machine.
-Caregivers may give you dye through your IV.
-As the dye is given, you may feel warm, and the area where your IV is may hurt.
 During your test, you may be asked to hold your breath for a few seconds.
-Follow your caregiver's directions during the cardiac CT.
-You will need to lay still during your test.
-The scan may take ten minutes or less.
+The cardiac CT usually takes 10 minutes or less.
+You will need to lie still during the test.

 After your test: